National Travel and Tourism Week

 When visitors come to North Carolina, businesses and citizens win.

-This year's theme is Travel Effect, U.S. Travel's new advocacy and awareness campaign.
+This year's theme is Travel Effect, U.S. Travel's advocacy and awareness campaign.

-Resources for planning and staging local activities are available in the NTTW toolkit, including
+Resources for planning and staging local activities are available in the NTTW toolkit, which will be available soon.

 NC Welcome Center Activities